mlanza/atomic/docs/simulating-actuating.md

 $.sub($stooges, console.log.bind(console));
 ```

-A more robust app would ordinarily subscribe to updates in order to render a graphical representation in the DOM.
+A typical app would render these updates to a GUI in the DOM.

-One might be falsely led to believe that if one uses `_.assoc` in the simulating part of the program one would probably use `$.assoc` in the actuating part.
-That is not the case.
+The parallel snippets shown above might lead one to believe an `_.assoc` in the simulating part of the app would correlate to an `$.assoc` in the actuating part.
+That's feasible, but not obligatory.
+The snippets demonstrate, rather, how actual commands can be converted to faux commands and vice versa.
+Nothing more.

-What's being managed inside an atom, the simuation, revolves around the domain model and what the user is doing to it.
-What's being managed outside the atom in the imperative shell revolves around giving the user a GUI and reacting to his inputs.
-Because the responsibilies are wholly different, there's no reason for a simulated `_.assoc` to correlate to an actuated `$.assoc`.
-It's feasible, but not obligatory.
-The parallel examples were offered to demonstrate how actual commands can be converted to faux commands and vice versa, nothing more.
+What's being simulated inside the atom is what the user is doing.
+What's being actuated outside it is the GUI.
+Whenever simulation is added to an app, actuation follows.
+Though they work together, they are different responsibilities.

 ## Naming